-By implementing the requirements of GASB Statement No. 68 and GASB Statement No. 71, the Lottery recognized the beginning deferred outflows, net pension liability, and deferred inflows, which reduced the Lottery's net position by \$1,288,544.
-Legislation dictates that the Lottery can only maintain a net position of \$1,000,000; therefore any such changes are reflected as an amount due from the State.
+By implementing the requirements of GASB Statement No. 68 and GASB Statement No. 71 as of July 1, 2014, the Lottery recognized deferred outflows, net pension liability, and deferred inflows, which affects the Lottery's net position.
+Legislation dictates that the Lottery can only maintain a net position of \$1,000,000; therefore any such changes are reflected as an amount Due from the State.